lmacera/UFOs/README.md

 - Data Source: data.js, starter_code.js
 - Software: JavaScript, Bootstrap, D3, HTML
 ## UFO Website Basics
 The webpage is set up in a simple but interactive manner.
-When the user enters the index.html file the top of the webpage will show a brief history of the UFO research history and an introduction to the data provided in the created table.
+When the user enters the index.html file the top of the webpage will show a brief history of the UFO research  and an introduction to the data provided in the created table.
 ### The Data
 The data in the table presents recorded sightings of UFOs all over the world.
-It provides a record of the date of the sighting, the city, state, and country of the sighting, the shape of the object spotted, and a duration and brief description of the sighting.
+It provides a record of the date, city, state, and country of the sighting, the shape of the object spotted, and a duration and brief description of the sighting.
-To filer the table the user can enter specific data for the Date, City, State, Country, or Shape in the respective field under the Filter Search section, as shown in the below image.
+To filter the table the user can enter specific data for the Date, City, State, Country, or Shape in the respective field under the Filter Search section, as shown in the below image.

 ![ Fig 1]( https://github.com/lmacera/UFOs/blob/main/Resources/Fig%201.PNG )

-Once the user enters the wanted criteria the table will automatically update with fields containing the specific criteria.
+Once the user enters the wanted criteria, the table will automatically update with fields containing the specific criteria.
 As shown in the image below we have entered criteria for the date, city, and state we would like data on.
 The filter search and our table show only data that matches the criteria specified.
 In this case we see 4 recorded sightings on 1/1/2010 in El Cajon, California.

 ![ Fig 2]( https://github.com/lmacera/UFOs/blob/main/Resources/Fig%202.PNG )